 Given the relatively high prevalence of OCD (about 2.3% lifetime prevalence), it is unfortunate that this disorder is still largely misunderstood.
-This confusion seems to be one of the factors leading to people with OCD not being properly diagnosed and not seeking treatment.
+This confusion seems to be one of the factors that lead to people with OCD not being properly diagnosed and not seeking treatment.

-Here are some of the main factors contributing to the confusion about this common yet mysterious disorder:
+Here are some of the main factors that contribute to the confusion about this common, yet mysterious disorder.

 1. The difference between the everyday use of the word “obsessed” and its meaning in the context of the disorder.

-When somebody says they are depressed, we all know what someone means when they say they are depressed, even though that person may be just feeling sad.
-But it’s nothing like that with the word “obsession.”
-When we say we are obsessed with our new friend, or a podcast, or the new shoes, we mean that we can’t get enough of that, we love it, and derive great pleasure from thinking about, listening to, wearing, or otherwise indulging in our “obsession.”
+We all know what someone means when they say they are depressed, even though that person may be simply feeling sad.
+But, it’s nothing like that with the word “obsession.”
+When we say we are obsessed with our new friend, or a podcast, or our new shoes, we mean that we can’t get enough of that; we love it, and derive great pleasure from thinking about, listening to, wearing, or otherwise indulging in our “obsession.”

 This feeling could not be more different for a person who experiences obsessions as part of their OCD.
 Those (true) obsessions are totally unwanted and disturbing intrusive thoughts, images, or urges.
 The key word here is unwanted.
-Far from being pleasurable, those thoughts or images cause OCD sufferers great distress, anxiety, disgust, or shame.
+Far from being pleasurable, those thoughts or images cause OCD sufferers great distress, anxiety, disgust, or even shame.

 As you can see, our everyday use of the word “obsession” is actually the opposite of what people with OCD experience.

-2. The persistent image of people with OCD being clean freaks or neat freaks.
+2. The persistent, stereotypical image depicting people with OCD as clean freaks or neat freaks.

 This is a tricky distinction as people suffering from OCD do often engage in excessive cleaning or organizing.
-But not all people who wash or clean excessively suffer from OCD.
-And not all people with OCD feel the urge to clean (as explained in the next section).
+However, not all people who wash or clean excessively suffer from OCD, and not all people with OCD feel the urge to clean (as explained in the next section).

-Let’s say friends tease you about “being so OCD” (which, by the way, is a totally wrong statement on so many levels – grammatically, conceptually, and in terms of lack of sensitivity to sufferers from this pretty horrific disorder).
-How do you know whether you may have OCD?
+Let’s say your friends tease you about “being so OCD” with some habits (which, by the way, is a totally wrong statement on so many levels – grammatically, conceptually, and in terms of lack of sensitivity to sufferers from this pretty horrific disorder).
+How do you know whether you may really have OCD?